-We end this section with another result that partially confirms the positive answer to the above question.
-It describes the antimedian set in median graphs in the special case when the profile is the whole vertex set, each vertex appearing exactly once.
-This problem is known in the literature as the obnoxious center problem, and has been quite well studied, cf. [7, 19, 20, 22].
+Now, we consider the remoteness function when the profile is the whole vertex set, each vertex appearing exactly once.
+This problem is known in the literature as the obnoxious center problem, and has been quite well studied, cf. [7,21,23,25].
+We prove a result similar to Proposition 4.3.